-The sun is shining wonderfully today, what is actually your favourite activity, when weather is like this?
+The sun is shining wonderfully today, what is actually your favourite activity in weather like this?

 "Easy answer - sports!
 I love being in movement and feeling healthy at the same time.
 We do a lot of climbing, and I also like running, inline-skating, biking, yoga, strength training or funny stuff like doing handstands, juggling or weird balance exercises..."

-Is nature important to you and has it an impact on your designs?
+Is nature important to you and does it have an impact on your designs?

 "I‘m living at the edge of the city, so it‘s easy for me to escape.
 But there‘s not a lot of wild nature here - it‘s mainly fields and grassy areas.
 But it‘s not a far trip to the closest forests either - and then there‘s the beautiful Rhine valley, of course.
 That being said, yes, nature is very important for me - but I don‘t know if that necessarily reflects on my designs."